makrai/notes/rogers2002-bertology.md

   * while most of syntactic information can be localized in a few layers,
   * certain non-trivial examples get solved incorrectly at first but correctly at higher layers.
 This is rather to be expected: semantics permeates all language, and linguists debate whether meaningless structures can exist at all (Goldberg, 2006)
   * what does stacking more Transformer layers actually achieve in BERT in terms of the spread of semantic knowledge, and is that beneficial?
     * comparison between base and large BERTs shows that the overall pattern of cumulative score gains is the same, only more spread out in the large BERT
-* disputed by Jawahar+ (2019), who place “surface features in lower layers, syntactic features in middle layers and semantic features in higher layers”
+* disputed by Jawahar+ (2019), who place surface/syntactic/semantic features in lower/middle/higher layers
   * only one SentEval semantic task in this study actually topped at the last
   * three others peaked around the middle and then degraded by the final layers